dcblack/systemc-main/README.md

 This directory contains a basic empty SystemC design with a single top-level module and minimal main implementation that provides an execution summary.
-One extra file, `report.h` is provided to simplify message reporting.
-See `report.h` comments for more information.
+One extra file, `report.hpp` is provided to simplify message reporting.
+See `report.hpp` comments for more information.

 Instructions